 Volunteers typically work in teams of two: one attorney and one law student, and are supported by clinic directors at each clinic.
 At most clinics, volunteers meet two clients for one-hour consultations.
 Follow-up time will vary depending on the case(s) seen by the volunteer and his or her capacity.
 All legal professionals and law students are covered by CLADC’s legal malpractice insurance.

 If you are an attorney and would like to join our referral network, please let us know.
 We often meet with clients who require additional follow-up legal support, or due to limited resources or expertise, we need to refer their cases elsewhere.
 This is also a great way to serve if you cannot attend our legal clinics.

 Our law student volunteers are integral parts of the clinic consultation teams and also have opportunities to support staff or volunteer attorneys with legal research and more.

 Strategic & Administrative Support

 You do not need a legal background to help.
-We also constantly seek non-attorney volunteers with a heart to serve the poor and needy.
+We also constantly seek non-attorney volunteers with a heart to serve our neighbors living in poverty.
 If you have skills with communications, marketing, fundraising, event planning or other areas that could be useful for us, please let us know.
 We could also use help with basic, but important, administrative matters.
-Our clients also often need holistic care, including access to affordable housing options, job training and placement, and assistance with mental health issues, among other things.

 Contact us to volunteer or to learn more.